 In 2012, Sharon Temple National Historic Site saw the completion of a major restoration of the Temple with repairing the windows on the first and second story, as well as a full repair of the foundation and painting the exterior.
 In addition, reproduction cedar shake roofs were put on the Doan House, Log House, and Cookhouse, and David Willson’s Study saw some much-needed restoration of some of the arches, as well as replacement reproduction lanterns.

 A new entrance pavilion and a new Gift Shop was officially opened in 2014.
 It has allowed the site to have a year-round exhibit space which has allowed the site to see an increase in visitors.
 New programs are being created and new relationships are being forged with a variety of organizations to allow staff and volunteers to be more active in the East Gwillimbury community.

-Currently, the Sharon Temple Museum Society Board of Directors is considering new strategies to help make the site more economically viable; plan for the construction of a year-round museum building; and look for new ways to attract the interest and support of our rapidly growing and increasingly multicultural, technically savvy community.
+Currently, the STMS Board of Directors is considering new strategies to help make the site more economically viable; plan for the construction of a year-round museum building; and look for new ways to attract the interest and support of our rapidly growing and increasingly multicultural, technically savvy community.